+Morar is famous for its white sandy beaches – ‘The Silver Sands of Morar’.
 Morar Station’s rail approach is made by crossing the A830 Fort William to Mallaig road.
+It is home to West Word newspaper.
 The level crossing signs can be viewed in the above picture.
-Immediately across from the station is the Morar Hotel and historically this was a very busy station in the summer with holiday makers arriving by train for their summer holidays.
-Morar is famous for its white sandy beaches – ‘The Silver Sands of Morar’, beautiful views across to the Small Isles (Rum, Eigg, Muck & Canna) and the spectacular sunsets.
-All the beaches are very accessible and the whole area is also well supplied with camping and caravan sites and small hotels to cater for visitors.
+Immediately across from the station is the Morar Hotel and historically this was a very busy station in the summer with passengers arriving by train for their summer holidays.
+Morar’s beaches, beautiful views across to the Small Isles (Rum, Eigg, Muck & Canna) and the spectacular sunsets make it a ‘must stop’ destination.
+All the beaches are very accessible and the whole area is also well supplied with camping and caravan sites with some b&b accommodation.